gordonje/multco_prop_sales/README.md

 multo_prop_taxes
 ================

-For scraping Multnomah County, Oregon, property tax information from [http://multcoproptax.org/](http://multcoproptax.org/).
+This is a repo for a project for which I was contracted to assist another journalist.
+It started of as scraping Multnomah County, Oregon, property sales information from [http://multcoproptax.org/](http://multcoproptax.org/), then sort of snowballed from there.

 Dependencies